DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

  A.2 -> A.1 -> A.0.1 -> A.0.0 -> A.0 -> A
  ```

- By walking backwards, we know that every child has mounted and also run it's own `componentDidMount()`.
-This guarantees the parent can access the Native UI elements for itself and it's children.
+ By walking backwards, we know that every child has mounted and also run its own `componentDidMount()`.
+This guarantees the parent can access the Native UI elements for itself and its children.

  Let's consider the following three components and their call order.